TechSivaram/Run-.net-6-behind-Lamda/README.md

 Idea is divert the traffic of those problem (but very much needed for functionality) API to temporary isolated Eexution environment like lamda.

+All .net 6, Lamda & AWS images do have arm support.
+So we can get cost benefit from AWS arm processors.

 Dockerizing the existing code using by following the below link.
 Struggled a lot to connect these dots.
 So adding all these here

 public.ecr.aws/lambda/dotnet:6.2023.01.11.07